 Why you should connect a soundbar to an older TV and what to expect

-You’ll gain clearer dialogue, better bass, and higher perceived volume by adding a soundbar to an older TV.
+You’ll gain clearer dialogue, better bass, and higher perceived volume when you connect a soundbar to an older TV.
 Expect substantial improvement for movies and speech, but realistic limits: legacy outputs (RCA, optical on some sets, coaxial, or headphone jacks) can restrict dynamic range and surround formats.
-This guide compares DIRECT WIRED, adapter/converter, and wireless options so you can choose by cost, complexity, and sound quality.
+This guide compares DIRECT WIRED, adapter/converter, and wireless options so you can connect a soundbar by weighing cost, complexity, and sound quality to find the perfect fit for your setup.

 Identify your TV’s audio outputs and your soundbar’s inputs